sfernana/FCCDIRAC/README.md

 It contains sections where the path of the environment script is hardcoded.

-Each application is looking for this file for setting the environment and FCC applications use by default the version **v0.8.1** of FCCSW release.
+Each application is looking for this file for setting the environment and FCC applications use by default the release **v0.8.1**.

 If your are using CVMFS/AFS DIRAC installation, it contains already the default path of the FCCSW environment script :